 - Crostini can be substituted with Ritz crackers or any crackers of your choice.

 - I used candy corn just to give it some color, but it can be omitted completely.
 Note that if your room is very warm, the candy corn might start melting.
 If you decide to add some to the cheese board, leave it to last minute.

-- I used about 7 ounces (200 grams) of Red Cheddar, 3.5 ounces (100 grams) Mozzarella, 7 ounces of salami, a handful of grapes and 3 small endives.
+- I used about 7 ounces (200 grams) of red cheddar, 3.5 ounces (100 grams) of Mozzarella, 7 ounces of salami, a handful of grapes and 3 small endives.
 You can use more if you can fit it onto your platter.
 Feel free to serve more crackers with the board (just put them in a separate bowl) as well as more snacks (grapes, mini sweet peppers, pears, …).